jdeering94/Pub-Quiz-Generator/README.md

 # Pub Quiz Generator
 Our pub quiz generator lets you browse over 400 quiz questions across 14 categories from History & Holidays and Mathematics to Music and Games.
 Add as many questions as you'd like to your basket, or have our application generate a random quiz (of 5, 10 or 25 questions) for you!

-Collaborators: Joe Deering & Emily Daykin
+This application calls 17 endpoints from an external API, and was created by Joe Deering & Emily Daykin over a 48-hour period.

 ## Site Overview